jadikerjadiker/CS50-Final-Project/DESIGN.md

 * useful_functions.py
     * Merely contains a function that's useful for printing out the percentage complete a loop is
     * Used in the `test_against` function (define in the `players` module)
+* basic\_monte\_carlo\_player.py
+    * A basic player that only uses monte carlo evaluation to make moves
+    * Not used in the final app
+* index_player.py
+    * A basic class for any player whose moves can be made out of a dictionary
+    * Similar to the SolvePlayer class
+    * Not used in the final app

 *This was Botter Than You!
 Thanks for reading.*